 Once water has been introduced into the system, it is no longer protected and must be winterized again any time the coach may be subjected to freezing temperatures.
 This fresh water system has been protected with non-toxic anti-freeze.
 Please flush and drain lines before using.

 The following instructions are generic to Newmar coaches and are NOT specific to your coach.
 They should only be used as a reference guide for this process.
-Appliances, drain locations, and plumbing components may vary by coach.
+Appliances, drain locations, and plumbing components may vary by coach, affecting the total volume of antifreeze required to complete the process (typically 5-10 gallons).
 The following images are for example purposes only.
 Your coach may or may not be equipped with the same components as shown.